User Experience Analytics

 How to use the User Experience dashboard

-Use the Time Filter to select the required duration.
 Site selection is available if multiple Sites are present in the environment.
+Use the Time Filter to select the required duration, and select the required Delivery Groups.
 The dashboard gives an overview of the user and session experience.
 You get,

 - User classification of users running HDX sessions based on User Experience.